 The severity of harm that can occur during a bike crash is often above the limit of coverage an underinsured driver has and with uninsured drivers without the extra coverage in the motorcycle insurance policy for these drivers it could be financially devastating for the person hurt and their family.

 Having adequate insurance coverage when it would be difficult or impossible to recover compensation for injuries, lost wages, damages to the bike and other expenses is crucial.
-In order to choose the right insurance for riding motorcycles it is important to understand the different elements of coverage.
-We at Ehline Law Firm PC have put together information about insurance terms commonly used to provide a clear understanding of what each means.
+In order to choose the right insurance for riding motorcycles, it is important to understand the different elements of coverage.
+We at Ehline Law Firm have put together information about insurance terms commonly used to provide a clear understanding of what each means.

 Liability insurance coverage is a type of policy that protects anyone you may injure and property damages in a motor vehicle collision.
 The insurance coverage is to protect you as a driver and is generally the type of policy that is required by states.
-This is a type of policy that has various levels of protection in case of an accident where bodily harm and property damage occurs, but state requirements to satisfy the laws are generally a low amount and an accident with serious injury can be much higher than the insurance policy covers when going with the basic coverage for bodily injury liability and property damage liability.
+This is a type of policy that has various levels of protection in case of an accident where bodily harm and property damage occurs.
+But state requirements to satisfy the laws are generally a low amount and an accident with serious injury can be much higher than the insurance policy covers when going with the basic coverage for bodily injury liability and property damage liability.

 Collision Coverage Policies

-Collision coverage is an optional type of insurance coverage in a policy that according to the National Association of Insurance Commissioners 72 percent of drivers has this additional policy.
+Collision coverage is an optional type of insurance coverage in a policy that according to the National Association of Insurance Commissioners 72% of drivers has this additional policy.
 This additional insurance coverage will pay for motorcycle damages when there is a collision with stationary object, such as a wall or median.
 It should be made clear this kind of insurance covers the motorcycle in the event an accident takes place involving even hitting a pothole resulting in a mishap.
 The insurance will not cover the object that was hit, but within your regular policy the property damage liability coverage will apply.

 Uninsured and Underinsured Motorists Policies